HomeDev GuideRecipesAPI Reference

 Warning

-Use the Display Name field (or [Display(Name = "...")] attribute in code) to provide a human-readable label for the tab.
+Use the Display Name field (or the [Display(Name = "...")] attribute in code) to provide a human-readable label for the tab.
 The Name field is an internal identifier only and is never shown directly to editors.

-Example: valid tab definition in code
+Valid tab definition in code

 [TabDefinition]